atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 # Configuration

 ## :material-directions-fork: Ingress
-In order to make the Atlassian product available from outside of the Kubernetes cluster, a suitable HTTP/HTTPS ingress controller needs to be installed.
-The standard Kubernetes Ingress resource is not flexible enough for our needs, so a third-party ingress controller and resource definition must be provided.
-The exact details of the Ingress will be highly site-specific.
+In order to make the Atlassian product available from outside of the Kubernetes cluster, you must provision a suitable HTTP/HTTPS traffic entry controller.

+The Helm charts support exposing products using either:

+- Kubernetes **Ingress** resources (via an Ingress controller), or
+- Kubernetes **Gateway API** resources (via a Gateway API controller), by creating a `HTTPRoute`.

+The exact details will be highly site-specific.
 These Helm charts were tested using the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/){.external}.
-We also provide [example instructions](../examples/ingress/CONTROLLERS.md) on how this controller can be installed and configured.
+We also provide [example instructions](../examples/ingress/CONTROLLERS.md) on how controllers can be installed and configured.

-The charts themselves provide a template for Ingress resource rules to be utilised by the provisioned controller.
-These include all required annotations and optional TLS configuration for the NGINX Ingress Controller.
+The charts themselves provide templates for either `Ingress` or `HTTPRoute` resources (depending on configuration).
+These include the required knobs for configuring hostnames, paths, timeouts, and (for NGINX Ingress) annotations.

 Some key considerations to note when configuring the controller are:

 !!!Ingress requirements
     * At a minimum, the ingress needs the ability to support long request timeouts, as well as session affinity (aka "sticky sessions").
-    * The Ingress Resource provided as part of the Helm charts is geared toward the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/){.external} and can be configured via the `ingress` stanza in the appropriate `values.yaml`.
+    * The `Ingress` template provided as part of the Helm charts is geared toward the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/){.external} and can be configured via the `ingress` stanza in the appropriate `values.yaml`.
 Some key aspects that can be configured include:

          * Usage of the NGINX Ingress Controller
          * Ingress Controller annotations